mitchnegus/NE150-discussion/computing/decf_walkthrough.md

 	ssh <jive,mambo,foxtrot,minuet,etc.>`
 	```

-	Note that here you do not need either your username or the full web address.
-Since you are in the system already, this information is saved.
+	Ommit the angle brackets, and note that you do not need either your username or the full web address here.
+Since you are in the DECF system already, this information is saved.
 Also, your files and folders are shared across all these machines (and Kepler), so you don't always have to choose the same one.

 	**Do not run MCNP/Serpent on Kepler.**

 ### Exit DECF

 Finally, when you are done, logging off the DECF computers is straightforward.
 Just type `exit`, and you will sever the SSH connection.

 ## Command-line basics